-Most academic "camps" do not meet these standards needed for intense remediation and are not recommended to be selected by the parent if tutoring is being required by the School.
-Parent(s) are encouraged to consult with the Academic Support Coordinator before selecting a tutor to ensure the tutor has received and complies with the student's SSS Tutoring Plan.
+Most academic "camps" do not meet the standards needed for intense remediation and should not be selected by the parent if tutoring is being required by the School.
+Parent(s) are encouraged to consult with the Academic Support Coordinator before selecting a tutor to ensure the tutor receives and complies with the student's SSS Tutoring Instructional Plan.